How to Design a Social Media Friendly Logo

 The square profile picture format is ubiquitous on most social platforms like Facebook, Instagram, Twitter, YouTube and LinkedIn.

-While you can crop a horizontal logo into a square, it's better to design it in a square format.
+While you can crop a horizontal logo into a square, designing it in a square format is better.
 This prevents distorting or cutting off essential elements.

 Start your design process with a square canvas rather than attempting to recrop a horizontal logo.
 Develop it specifically for a square profile picture to optimise for social.